-It thus seems that multiple factors could make extreme MPCs convenient solutions for small income changes.
-First, households refer to habits and routines, e.g., a fixed spending budget, a fixed monthly transfer to savings, or the goal to maximize savings, and deviating from such default rules could come at a cost.
+Multiple factors appear to make extreme MPCs convenient solutions.
+First, house-holds refer to habits and routines, e.g., a fixed spending budget, a fixed monthly transfer to savings, or the goal to maximize savings, and deviating from such default rules could come at a cost.
 Second, for small shocks, extreme MPCs appear to be easier to imagine, evaluate, and appreciate.
 By contrast, interior MPCs lead to two small, seemingly imperceptible changes that are not perceived to "make a dent" in households' savings or spending.
 Third, many households recognize an income gain as a welcome opportunity to treat themselves or their families.
 Most balance consumption and saving for the large shock, but they approach the smaller \$100 gain differently.
 Some conclude that they should "indulge" and spend everything, while others choose to maintain "discipline" and save everything.
 Of course, it seems plausible that further psychological forces are at work, which are harder for households to explicitly articulate.
-For example, finding a good compromise between consumption and saving could require more computational effort.
+For example, finding a compromise between consumption and saving could require more computational effort.